Buddy Boudreaux

 John Landry “Buddy” Boudreaux (December 27, 1917 – June 13, 2015) was an American big band and jazz musician.
 He played saxophone and clarinet.
-Since 1934, he directed and played in a number of bands that have toured the southern United States and drawn nationally known performers to Baton Rouge, Louisiana.
+Starting in 1934, he directed and played in a number of bands that toured the southern United States and drew nationally known performers to Baton Rouge, Louisiana.
 The State-Times newspaper called him "the city’s sound of big band".
 His bands backed such artists as Andy Williams, Bernadette Peters, Doc Severinsen, Dionne Warwick, Gladys Knight & the Pips, Burt Bacharach, Johnny Mathis, The Four Tops, Bob Hope, George Burns and Joan Rivers.
 He opened shows for Tony Bennett, Tony Orlando, Louise Mandrell, The Beach Boys and Bill Cosby.
 He was co-author—with his barber, Michael T. Abadie—of “My Baton Rouge,” which in 1998 was declared the city's official song.

 Early life

 Boudreaux was born in Donaldsonville, Louisiana, and moved to Baton Rouge with his family six months later.
 His father, Edward Lawrence Boudreaux (1893-1970), was a machinist supervisor at the Standard Oil refinery in Baton Rouge.
 His mother, Rena Marie Landry Boudreaux (1889-1954), who played piano, encouraged her son's interest in music, staying up late at night with the boy listening to live broadcasts of big band on the radio in the 1920s.

 A music teacher heard Boudreaux blowing a cousin's saxophone and talked him into lessons.
 With money earned caddying for a neighbor who was the golf professional at a Baton Rouge country club, Boudreaux, at age 12, bought a saxophone and, for $10, a dozen music lessons, the only formal training he ever had.